KaiNorberg/PatchworkOS/README.md

 ### File Flags?

-You may have noticed that in the above section sections, the `open()` function does not take in a flags argument.
-This is because flags are part of the file path directly so if you wanted to create a non-blocking socket, you can write
+You may have noticed that in the above section sections the `open()` function does not take in a flags argument.
+This is because flags are directly part of the file path so to create a non-blocking socket:

 ```c
 open("/net/local/seqpacket:nonblock");
 ```

 Multiple flags are allowed, just separate them with the `:` character, this means flags can be easily appended to a path using the `F()` macro.
-Each flag also has a short hand version for which the `:` character is ommited, for example to open a file as create and exclusive, you can do
+Each flag also has a shorthand version for which the `:` character is omitted, for example to open a file as create and exclusive, you can do

 ```c
 open("/some/path:create:exclusive");